codacy/codacy-clang-tidy/docs/description/cppcoreguidelines-pro-type-member-init.md

 initialize all fields that would be left in an undefined state by default construction, e.g. builtins, pointers and record types without user-provided default constructors containing at least one such type.
-If these fields aren’t initialized, the constructor will leave some of the memory in an undefined state.
+If these fields aren't initialized, the constructor will leave some of the memory in an undefined state.

 For C++11 it suggests fixes to add in-class field initializers.
 For